Bastian Kolmsee

 Bastian Kolmsee (born 11 March 1981 in Engelskirchen, Germany) is a German racing driver who won the 2004 German Formula 3 Championship.

-he began karting in 1993 before moving up the domestic Formula Ford and Formula VW championships.
+Kolmsee began karting in 1993 before moving up the domestic Formula Ford and Formula VW championships.
 He moved up to Formula 3 in 2004, winning the championship in his first season.

-He has more recently been seen in the German Seat Leon Cupra Cup.
+Kolmsee has more recently been seen in the German Seat Leon Cupra Cup.